 On Holy Saturday after dark, the Easter Vigil begins with the lighting of a new fire and the Easter Candle.
 Christ is proclaimed as our light and a beautiful hymn of praise is sung to the God who has ransomed us from darkness, sin and death.

 We hear in the readings how God’s plan of salvation was promised to his holy people and has now come to a fulfilment in Jesus rising from the dead.
 This is the night when adults to be baptised and confirmed profess their faith and are welcomed into the Church.
 With them we renew and remember the promises of baptism.
 We then go on to celebrate the Mass with as much reverence, joy and music as we can add for Christ is Risen, Alleluia!

 A joyful time follows Easter Day and we learn from the liturgy more and more about the significance of Jesus’ gift to us of friendship with God and eternal life.
 We then move on the celebrate Jesus’ return to the Father at Ascension and fifty days after Easter the great feast of Pentecost.
 At Pentecost Christ’s Passover is complete in every way with the outpouring of the Holy Spirit who is to enlighten and guide us until the end of time.

 With help from CTS Essentials

-A PDF version of this reflection suitable for printing, with details of Easter Triduum services in the parish, can be found here.
+A PDF version of this reflection suitable for printing, with details of Easter Triduum Liturgies in the parish, can be found here.